SAP-samples/btp-developer-guide-cap/documentation/saas/cep/7-subscribe.md

 1. In the SAP BTP cockpit, navigate to your subaccount and choose the HTML5 tab of the subaccount.
 2. You will see `nsincidents` or other name based on the namespace given to your UI application.
-3. Click it and launch it.
+3. Choose it to launch it.
 4. The final application will look like this:
 <img src="./images/FinalApp.png"/>